 - ‘Said’ is usually all that is needed (like every tip, there will be exceptions).
 Other dialogue tags (asked, exclaimed, grumbled, begged, yelled, etc) are redundant – punctuation and actions usually get the meaning across.
 For conversation to flow naturally, only use a tag when omitting one will make it unclear who is speaking,

 - Terms deemed offensive or hurtful to any individual or group will be edited out or replaced, even in a historical piece depicting a time when such terms were commonplace.

 - While a publication history is not a prerequisite, expectations are for proper grammar, word usage, syntax, genuine style, and voice, researched, and accurate references.

 Editing: As stated in the Submission Guidelines, we reserve the right to edit your work.
-Edits are only made when necessary – primarily copy editing, and proofreading.
+Edits are only made when necessary – primarily copy editing and proofreading.
 The less editing needed the better – it is a joy to read a piece that requires no changes, and no corrections.
 A well-edited submission will rise above one that comes across as a draft.
 Work will be edited for reasons included in the above tips and other.
-Historically, these are some of the reasons changes have been made: (so, another hint – don’t do this)
+Historically, these are some of the reasons changes have been made.

 - to replace a misused word or to correct a spelling error

 - to replace a word that is used excessively, especially multiple times within a few paragraphs.

 - to simplify dialogue tags